Get to know us!

 Birthday: May 18, 2018

 Jack is a boy through and through.
 He loves to tackle, run, climb, and basically do anything outside.
-His favorite word is “ball,” and often is the first thing he says when he wakes up in the morning.
+He loves Spider-Man and all things "superhero."
 He is also a sweet and sociable little guy always waving at people or giving high-fives, and loves to cuddle with his blankie.

 Anniversary: Dec 30, 2011